design-tokens/community-group/technical-reports/format/types.md

 ## Duration

 Represents the length of time in milliseconds an animation or animation cycle takes to complete, such as 200 milliseconds.
-The `type` property MUST be set to the string "duration".
+The `type` property MUST be set to the string `duration`.
 The value MUST be a string containing a number (either integer or floating-point) followed by an "ms" unit.
 A millisecond is a unit of time equal to one thousandth of a second.

 For example: